Filibus: Plot

-Kutt-Hendy, resolved to trap Filibus, helps Sandy plant a tiny camera in one eye of the statue and replace the real diamonds with artificial ones.
+Kutt-Hendy, resolved to trap Filibus, helps Sandy plant a tiny camera in one eye of the statue and replace the real diamonds with fake ones.
 That night, Filibus flies to Sandy's villa, kidnaps him, puts Kutt-Hendy under the narcotic, and reaches the statue.
-Realizing Kutt-Hendy's ruse, she locates the real diamonds, and stages the theft so that the hidden camera photographs the unconscious Kutt-Hendy's face instead of hers.
+Realizing Kutt-Hendy's ruse, she locates the real diamonds, and stages the theft so that the camera photographs the unconscious Kutt-Hendy's face instead of hers.

 Filibus returns Kutt-Hendy to his home, plants one of the real diamonds on his desk, and telephones the police to alert them of the theft and kidnapping.
-Kutt-Hendy pleads his innocence, but when they examine the diamond and the hidden camera's picture, the police are led to believe that Kutt-Hendy must indeed be Filibus.
-Kutt-Hendy fears that this may indeed be the case, if he committed all of Filibus's heists while sleepwalking.
-Meanwhile, Leo Sandy escapes Filibus's assistants and parachutes out of the dirigible, and is picked up by a passing car and brought back to his villa.
-Learning of Kutt-Hendy's arrest, Sandy rushes to his assistance and gives his evidence about his kidnapping.
+Kutt-Hendy pleads his innocence, but when they examine the diamond and the camera's picture, the police are led to believe that Kutt-Hendy must indeed be Filibus.
+Kutt-Hendy fears that this may be the case, if he committed all of Filibus's heists while sleepwalking.
+Meanwhile, Leo Sandy escapes Filibus's assistants, parachutes out of the dirigible and is picked up by a passing car and brought back to his villa.
+Learning of Kutt-Hendy's arrest, Sandy rushes to his assistance and reveals his side of the story.
 The relieved Kutt-Hendy is allowed to go free and pursue the real Filibus, whose identity is still unknown.

 Intending to trap Filibus, he tells the press to announce that he has returned to his home.
 Filibus decides to use the narcotic to pin another crime on him, a robbery of the International Bank.
 This time Kutt-Hendy is prepared, and seizes Filibus when she tries to administer the narcotic.
 He unmasks Filibus and recognizes her as the Count de la Brive.
 He ties her up, locks her in his office, and goes to get the police.
-By the time he returns with policemen, Filibus has managed to get to a window, signal for her airship, and escape into the sky.
-A few days later, Sandy proposes to Leonora and is accepted.
+By the time he returns with policemen, Filibus has managed to get to a window, signal for her airship and escape into the sky.
+A few days later, Sandy proposes to Leonora, who accepts.
 Just as Kutt-Hendy is congratulating them, a letter falls from the sky—a letter from Filibus, telling him that they may meet again.
-High in the clouds, the Baroness Troixmonde, the mysterious sky pirate Filibus, laughs over her haul from the International Bank.
+High in the clouds, the Baroness, also known as Filibus, laughs over her haul from the International Bank.